-I’m passionate about education (books!) and empowering families to be “on mission” together—nurturing wholeness and learning, creating patterns that instill identity, and pushing beyond ourselves toward hospitality and hope wherever we find ourselves.
+I’m passionate about education, wholistic faith formation, and empowering families to be “on mission” together—nurturing wholeness and learning, creating patterns that instill identity, and pushing beyond ourselves toward hospitality and hope wherever we find ourselves.

-My interests include being rooted in my diverse neighborhood, painting watercolor illustrations and taking photos of flowers, reading good young adult literature, creating hospitable spaces, giving good gifts, helping with teacher appreciation at my children’s school, and learning about ways the kingdom of God is and still needs to be breaking into reality on the margins.
+My interests include being rooted in my diverse neighborhood, writing, gardening, illustration work, reading good young adult literature, creating hospitable spaces, giving good gifts, helping with teacher appreciation at my children’s school, and learning about ways the kingdom of God is and still needs to be breaking into reality on the margins.
 I get excited about good resources and love to share them.

-I write about motherhood and faith, usually in poetry.
+I write usually in poetry or in reflective essays.
 My first chapbook Welcome, Stranger: Poems of Making and Keeping Our Children, was published by Finishing Line Press in 2021.
-My work has appeared in The Christian Century, Bravery Magazine, Mothers Always Write, Anabaptist Witness, The Anabaptist Journal of Australia and New Zealand, and Transforming, a publication of Virginia Mennonite Missions.
-More poems are forthcoming with Ekstasis Magazine in summer 2022.
-My newest chapbook is in progress, a glossary of mental health terms from a recent intense season, an accumulation of years of anxiety and trauma that broke me open in eventually beautiful ways.
+My work has appeared in The Christian Century, Ekstasis Magazine, The Harrisonburg Citizen, Bravery Magazine, Mothers Always Write, Anabaptist Witness, The Anabaptist Journal of Australia and New Zealand, and Transforming, a publication of Virginia Mennonite Missions.
+My second chapbook, A Fistful of Garnets: Mined Beauty in Words I Never Wanted is a glossary of mental health terms from a personal, intense season, an accumulation of years of anxiety and trauma that broke me open in eventually beautiful ways.
+It is forthcoming with Finishing Line Press in 2026.
+My illustration work has been a joyful partnership with The Soil and the Seed Project.

 In humility and hope,